swcarpentry/sql-novice-survey/reference.md

 ## Glossary

 aggregation function
-:   A function that combines multiple values to produce a
-    single new value (e.g. sum, mean, median).
+:   A function that combines multiple values to produce a single new value (e.g. sum, mean, median).

 atomic
 :   Describes a value *not* divisible into parts that one
     might want to work with separately.
-For example, if one wanted to work with first and last names separately, the values "Ada" and "Lovelace" would be atomic, but the value "Ada Lovelace" wouldn't.
+For example, if one wanted to work with first and last names separately, the values "Ada" and "Lovelace" would be atomic, but the value "Ada Lovelace" would not.

 cascading delete
 :   An SQL constraint requiring that if a given record is